Divyateja04/CS-F214-Assignment-1/Task2.md

             currentLocation = convertPreOrderToTree(&(*root)->left, start + 1);
             // Start with the right subtree
             currentLocation = convertPreOrderToTree(&(*root)->right, currentLocation + 1);
-            return currentLocation;
+            // Current location is used to keep track of location throughout the recursion calls return currentLocation;
         }
     }